coursera/courier/android/README.md

 Mutable and Immutable types
 ---------------------------

-Both mutable and immutable data bindings are supported.
+For Android Java, either mutable and immutable data bindings may be generated.

 -                     |  Mutable bindings   | Immutable bindings
 ----------------------|---------------------|-------------------------------------------------------